writetome51/current-page/README.md

     // After calling this, get the page's contents by calling this.get().

 reset(pageNumber): Promise<void>
-    // Even if `pageNumber` is already the loaded page, the
+    // Even if 'pageNumber' is already the loaded page, the
     // data containing that page is reloaded from the source.

 get(): any[]
     // returns the page contents.

+getNumber(): number
+    // returns page number.
 ```
 </details>